tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-tutorial-review-endpoint-utterances.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Lépjen az URL-cím végére a címsorban, és cserélje le a `Are there any natural language processing jobs in my department right now?` _YOUR_QUERY_HEREt_ a következőre:.
+1. Lépjen az URL-cím végére a címsorban, és cserélje le a _YOUR_QUERY_HEREt_ a következőre: `Are there any natural language processing jobs in my department right now?` .

    ```json
     {